christophgil/ZIPsFS/README.md

     ZIPsFS [ZIPsFS-options] path-of-branch1/  branch2/  branch3/  branch4/  :  [fuse-options] mount-point

-With a  trailing slash, the folder name is not part of the virtual path.
+With a  trailing slash, the folder name is not part of the virtual path, in accordance with  the trailing slash sematics of many UNIX tools.

 ## Summary